 The fifth study was conducted by Maise Soares Pereira, Ivan Lapuente Garrido and Celso Augusto de Matos and aimed to propose a model able to relate to and measure the impact of influential factors in the selection of a recommendation, as well as the effect of participation in an encouraged mouth-to-mouth program.
 After the completion of the field research, as the modelling results, it highlighted the expertise of who recommends and the similarity that it has with whom receives, the more elements related to the recommended message and its consequent willingness to accept it.
 Still, it was possible to identify that the incentive does not annul the disposition of acceptance of the recommendation, however, causes reduction, suggesting caution in its use.

 And the sixth and final study, by Antonio Marcos Duarte Jr. and Emilio Ricardo Carvalhais, considered the problem of fixed income portfolios to the Index Market Index ANBIMA - Series B (IMA-B) using National Treasury Notes - Series B ( NTN-B).
 The authors proposed a mathematical model that minimizes deviations from the chosen portfolio returns relative to the returns of the index theoretical portfolio.
 The results for the settings were analysed together with data from funds indexed to the existing IMA-B in the Brazilian financial market.
 The proposed methodology resulted in adjustments to optimal control of tracking error of the indexed portfolio.

-In short, these are the studies that we offer to our readers in this first edition of 2015.
+In short, these are the studies that we offer to our readers in this third edition of 2015.
 I hope you enjoy.
 Good reading!